-Driver object type Channel type Read Write Supported data types Comment ALARM_S Associated value 65 X BOOL, SINT, USINT, INT, UINT, DINT, UDINT Variables of the type ALARM_S associated value contain the associated values received with a message, if they exist.
+Driver Object Type Channel type Read Write Supported data types Comment ALARM_S Associated value 65 X BOOL, SINT, USINT, INT, UINT, DINT, UDINT Variables of the type ALARM_S associated value contain the associated values received with a message, if they exist.
 Also here the offset contains the S7 message number.
 The addressing of the associated value in the associated value record is realized via the bit number.
 If e.g. 3 associated values of the type byte are received, the first one has bit number 0, the second bit number 8 and the third bit number 16.
 If it is 3 words, the bit numbers are 0, 16 and 32.
 ALARM_S Message 9 X BOOL, UDINT With the datatype ALARM_S bit, spontaneous realtime-stamped alarm messages of the S7 can be received (e.g. from PDiag).
 This variable only has a value, when the S7 sends an ALARM_S telegram.
 No initial image or similar thing is read.
 The offset here is the S7 message number.
 A variable of type ALARM_S message doubleword always contains the last received message number.
 The offset is not used here and has to be 0.
 Output 11 X Х BOOL, SINT, USINT, INT, UINT If you want outputs to be written, you have to activate this in the general section of the driver settings.
-Input 10 X BOOL, SINT, USINT, INT, UINT Extended data block 34 Х X BOOL, DATE_AND_T IME, INT, STRING: max.
+Input 10 X BOOL, SINT, USINT, INT, UINT Extended data block 34 х X BOOL, DATE_AND_T IME, INT, STRING: max.
 210 characters DATE_AND_TIME: 8 bytes time

 SINT, USINT, UINT, DINT, LINT, LINT, REAL, LREAL, STRING, WSTRING, S5Time data block 97 X X REAL Only times in seconds will be read and written.
 Attention: 32 bits of data will be read, but in the S7, S5Time has only 16 bits; you should therefore make sure that there are still 16 bits left after the last S5Time object in a data block.
-PLC marker 8 X X BOOL, SINT, USINT, INT, UINT, DINT, UDINT, LINT, ULINT, REAL, LREAL Counter 4 Х Х UDINT Time 5 Х REAL Driver variable 35 X BOOL, SINT, USINT, INT, UINT, DINT, UDINT, REAL, STRING Variables for the statistical analysis of communication.
-Find out more in the chapter about the Driver variables (on page 37)
+PLC marker 8 X X BOOL, SINT, USINT, INT, UINT, DINT, UDINT, LINT, ULINT, REAL, LREAL Counter 4 Х Х UDINT Time 5 Х REAL Communication details 35 X BOOL, SINT, USINT, INT, UINT, DINT, UDINT, REAL, STRING Variables for the statistical analysis of communication.
+You can find detailed information on this in the Communication details (Driver variables) (on page 43) chapter.